Dixa-public/dixa-mcp-public/README.md

 ### Connection Issues (HTTP/SSE)

-- Ensure the server is running: `python server.py --http 8000`
+- Ensure the server is running: `python server.py --http 8000` (or `python server.py --http 8000 http` for HTTP transport)
-- Check the URL in your client config matches the server URL
+- Check the URL in your client config matches the server URL (should end with `/mcp`)
+- Verify the Authorization header is correctly formatted: `Authorization: Bearer your-api-key-here`
+- For local HTTP servers, ensure `--allow-http` flag is included in `mcp-remote` args
 - Verify firewall settings allow connections to the port
-- Check server logs for authentication errors
+- Check server logs for authentication errors (look for `[get_organization_info]` messages)
+- Ensure `npx` is installed and can run `mcp-remote`

 ## Development